suanno/stage2/notes/presentation/introduction to TDGL.md

 where $C$ is a parameter that depends over the control parameter $H$ and the temperature $T$.

-This equation is called TDGL and is the equation we're working on.
+#### This equation is called TDGL and is the equation we're working on.

 [It's a functional derivative, so $\frac{\delta F}{\delta m(x)} = \frac{\partial f}{\partial m} - \nabla \cdot \frac{\partial f}{\partial \nabla m}$, as the dependance over $m$ and $\nabla m$ in the density $f$ is a power law dependance]

 [At least in the d-dimensional Ising model, you can show, **by rescaling** both space $x$ and the order parameter $m(x)$, that **under the critical temperature** and **without magnetic field** the free energy functional is $f = \frac12(\nabla m)^2-\frac12 m+\frac14 m^2$.
 So by deriving it you get the above result (you do not have parameters $a,b,T_c$ in the f, because you made rescaling) You can choose to be under the critical temperature, because you are just constrained to have $T$ close to $T_c$ in order to use the G.L. ansatz, _but you can choose_ if $T<T_c$ or $T>T_c$]

-## Universal dynamics

-As the **shape** of the Landau Gitzburg free energy is the same for any system in the universality class of the Ising model; we **guess** that this law is an **UNIVERSAL law** for describing **non equilibrium dynamics CLOSE TO the critical point**.

-Same Free energy expression (Gitzburg-Landau) $\implies$ Universal law for dynamics

-[if two systems are in the same universality class, they have the same exponents.
-As you can find exponents from L.G. free energy (e.g. you can find the mean field approx ones of Ising model by using L.G. ansatz, simmetry up/down and ignoring the gradient, that means ignoring spatial fluctuation, as you do in mean field theory) this means that the L.G. free energy expressions of the two systems share similar properties; even thought the coefficients are not the same because they depend on the system.
-Anyway they can have similar properties because, if they are in the same class, they share common simmetries.
-So in both expression you will have coefficient b (CUBIC term) to be zero for example.]

 ## What describes the equation

 The TDGL equation describes **coarse grain dynamics**, that is a kind of dynamics that you see in some systems (as the ising model) **below** the critical temperature.
-In this dynamics, the state of the system exibiths **very sharp domains** that rise due to the **spontaneous magnetization**.
+In this dynamics, the state of the system exibiths **very sharp domains** that rise due to the **spontaneous magnetization** effect.

 ![coarseGrainedState](Plots/interface.png?raw=true)